Mobile marketing: Location-based services

-Ringless voicemail
+Ringless voice mail

 The advancement of mobile technologies has allowed the ability to leave a voice mail message on a mobile phone without ringing the line.
 The technology was pioneered by VoAPP, which used the technology in conjunction with live operators as a debt collection service.
 The FCC has ruled that the technology is compliant with all regulations.
 CPL expanded on the existing technology to allow for a completely automated process including the replacement of live operators with pre recorded messages.

 User-controlled media

 Mobile marketing differs from most other forms of marketing communication in that it is often user (consumer) initiated (mobile originated, or MO) message, and requires the express consent of the consumer to receive future communications.
 A call delivered from a server (business) to a user (consumer) is called a mobile terminated (MT) message.
 This infrastructure points to a trend set by mobile marketing of consumer controlled marketing communications.

 Due to the demands for more user controlled media, mobile messaging infrastructure providers have responded by developing architectures that offer applications to operators with more freedom for the users, as opposed to the network-controlled media.
 Along with these advances to user-controlled Mobile Messaging 2.0, blog events throughout the world have been implemented in order to launch popularity in the latest advances in mobile technology.
 In June 2007, Airwide Solutions became the official sponsor for the Mobile Messaging 2.0 blog that provides the opinions of many through the discussion of mobility with freedom.

 GPS plays an important role in location-based marketing.